 Expert teaching from specialists in qualitative research methods

 The University of Oxford's expert-led programme of short courses in qualitative research methods aims to equip participants with the knowledge and skills to design, conduct, and interpret qualitative research.
 Through these short courses we share the experience, knowledge and enthusiasm of our research-active tutors

-Particularly suited to those who are planning or working on projects with a qualitative dimension, this programme:
+Our courses are particularly suited to those who are planning or working on projects with a qualitative research component, our aims are to:

-- equips health professionals, researchers and policy makers with an understanding of the different methodological approaches to qualitative research,
+- Equip health and care professionals, researchers and policy makers with an understanding of the different approaches to qualitative research

-Course syllabuses draw on a wide range of expertise from within the group, including the disciplinary areas of medical sociology, anthropology and public policy.
+The syllabuses of our qualitative courses draw on a wide range of expertise from within our research group, including the disciplinary areas of medical sociology, anthropology, and public policy.

 Our courses are suited to a wide range of professions, including:

 - Academics and researchers interested in health research